Binsted Arts Festival 7-9 June 2019

 HOW TO BOOK

-Places on the poetry workshop are limited so please enquire first.
+Places on xxxxxx are limited so please enquire first.
 If you book and then cannot attend, please inform us so that someone else can be offered a place.

 Click here to download the BOOKING FORM as a Word document (if not seen, look in Downloads)